- This page, Apply for or renew a firearms license, is offered by

 Your complete application package, including fee, must be submitted to your local licensing authority.
 Contact your local firearms licensing officer for additional information prior to submitting your application.

-For Non-Resident Firearms License and Resident Alien Permit applications:
+For Non-Resident Firearms License new and renewal applications:

 If an in-person appointment is required, you will be contacted with an appointment date after your application is received.